TRENT-OS/os_socket/README.md

-# TRENTOS-M Network Stack
+# OS Network

-## Dependencies
+## Overview

-The TRENTOS-M  Network Stack uses PicoTCP

-The Network stack can be used in two different ways, in a SERVER configuration (where the APP listens for an incoming connection) and a CLIENT configuration (where the APP can connect to a remote host).
+The Network Stack can be used in two different ways, in a SERVER configuration (where the APP listens for an incoming connection) and a CLIENT configuration (where the APP can connect to a remote host).